Edward Duyker: Personal and early life

 Edward Duyker was born to a father from the Netherlands and a mother from Mauritius.
 His mother has ancestors from Cornwall who emigrated to Adelaide, South Australia, in 1849, and he is related to the Australian landscape painter Lloyd Rees.
-He is also related to the French painter Félix Lionnet.
-He attended St Joseph's School, Malvern, Victoria, and completed his secondary studies at De La Salle College, Malvern.
+He is also related to the French painter Félix Lionnet and shares eighteenth-century maternal ancestors with the writer Marcel Pagnol.
+Duyker attended St Joseph's School, Malvern, Victoria, and completed his secondary studies at De La Salle College, Malvern.
+He gave evidence about those years to the Royal Commission into Institutional Responses to Child Sexual Abuse.

 After undergraduate studies at La Trobe University, he was a doctoral candidate at the University of Melbourne (where he also studied Bengali language), and was supervised by the Indian philosopher Sibnarayan Ray.
 He received his PhD in 1981 for a thesis on the participation of the tribal Santals in the Naxalite–Maoist insurgency in India.
 In the course of field-research in West Bengal, he lost 20 kilograms in weight through dysentery and malnutrition – an ordeal he recounted in article "The Word in the Field".